Phase I: The Basics

 Upon completion of this module, students will be able to:

-• Understand the basics of geometric and outline morphometrics.
+• Understand the basics of geometric amorphometrics.

 • Assemble a large dataset of comparative shape information.